-- fertility rates rose generally during the 2000s but fell back in 2011, with the average number of children per woman, the Total Fertility Rate (TFR), standing at 1.90
+- Fertility rates rose generally during the 2000s but fell slightly in 2011 and 2012, with the average number of children per woman, the Total Fertility Rate (TFR), standing at 1.88.

-- 58 per cent of live births in 2011 were outside marriage, although most of these were jointly registered by both parents
+- 58 per cent of live births in 2012 were outside marriage, although most of these were jointly registered by both parents.

-- although the rates fluctuate from year to year, generally during the 2000s infant mortality rates have fallen; in 2011 the infant mortality rate stood at 3.9 per thousand live births, the lowest ever recorded rate for a single year for Wales
+- Although the rates fluctuate from year to year, generally during the 2000s infant mortality rates have fallen; in 2012 the infant mortality rate stood at 4.1 per thousand live births.

 Health Enquiries Line